yizhanyun/yx/README.md

 ### globalServices

-Sometimes server needs to pass down global services such as database connection etc. to all subsites.
-Duosite booter will require this file `<root>/src/globalServices.mjs`, which should export default `buildGlobalServices` function with following signature:
+Sometimes server needs to pass down global services such as database connection etc. to all subsites. yx booter will require this file `<root>/src/globalServices.mjs`, which should export default `buildGlobalServices` function with following signature:

 ```
 const buildGlobalServices = (settings, root) => Object